joanpablo/reactive_forms/README.md

 }
 ```

-Now lets see the implementation of the **MySignInSubmitButton** custom widget:
+Now lets see the implementation of the **MySubmitButton** custom widget:

 ```dart
 class MySubmitButton extends StatelessWidget {